exiang/open_hub_wiki/Module-Config.md

 );
 ```

-In these config files, your will have some other setting that you do not encourage your user to modify.
-For those you like to expose, you will need to do a hint at `/protected/boilerplateStart/modules/config/main.dist.php` and `/protected/boilerplateStart/modules/config/console.dist.php` files:
+In these config files, your will have some other settings that you do not encourage your super admin to modify.
+But for those you like to expose, hint of their existent is recorded at `/protected/boilerplateStart/modules/config/main.dist.php` and `/protected/boilerplateStart/modules/config/console.dist.php`:

-for both `/protected/boilerplateStart/modules/config/main.dist.php` and `/protected/boilerplateStart/modules/config/console.dist.php`
 ```
 <?php
 return array(